Optimal differentially private kernel learning with random projection: Introduction

 In response, a substantial body of literature has emerged to develop differentially private algorithms across a range of statistical learning procedures.
 Within the realm of kernel methods, a key challenge is the high model complexity of the hypothesis space, which amplifies the privacy cost.
 To address this, dimension reduction techniques are often employed.
 For example, \cite{chaudhuri2011differentially} used random Fourier feature (RFF) maps to reduce kernel learning to a linear one in a randomized low-dimensional space.
 Similarly, \cite{hall2013differential} applied the reproducing kernel Hilbert space (RKHS) norm regularization, which can be viewed as a soft form of dimension reduction that limits the complexity of the hypothesis space.
 These two strategies—based on either RFF mappings or RKHS regularization—have since become essential tools in designing differentially private kernel learning algorithms \citep{balog2018differentially,harder2021dp,raj2019differentially,rubinstein2009learning,bassily2022differentially,smith2018differentially,smith2021differentially, wang2019privacy}.

 Despite their widespread adoption, the optimality of differentially private kernel learning algorithms that rely on existing dimension reduction techniques remains largely unexplored.
-To the best of our knowledge, while prior work on differentially private kernel empirical risk minimization (ERM) has established generalization bounds \citep{chaudhuri2011differentially,hall2013differential,jain2013differentially,bassily2022differentially,NEURIPS2024, wang2024differentially}, these results stop short of assessing whether the employed dimension reduction strategies achieve optimal generalization performance or of characterizing minimax rates, which are commonly used to evaluate the optimality of differentially private algorithms \citep{duchi2013local,karwa_et_al:LIPIcs.ITCS.2018.44,cai2021cost,NEURIPS2023,cai2024optimal}.
-Notably, \citet{chaudhuri2011differentially} raise concerns that RFF-based methods may be statistically inefficient.
-This limitation motivates a fundamental question: can more efficient dimension reduction methods yield tighter generalization bounds in differentially private kernel learning?
+To the best of our knowledge, while prior work on differentially private kernel empirical risk minimization (ERM) has established excess risk bounds \citep{chaudhuri2011differentially,hall2013differential,jain2013differentially,bassily2022differentially,NEURIPS2024, wang2024differentially}, these results stop short of assessing whether the employed dimension reduction strategies achieve \emph{optimal} excess risk rates or characterizing minimax rates, which are commonly used to evaluate the optimality of differentially private algorithms \citep{duchi2013local,karwa_et_al:LIPIcs.ITCS.2018.44,cai2021cost,NEURIPS2023,cai2024optimal}.
+Notably, \citet{chaudhuri2011differentially} raised concerns about the statistical inefficiency of methods based on RFF.
+This limitation motivates a fundamental question: can more efficient dimension reduction methods lead to tighter excess risk bounds and improved statistical guarantees in differentially private kernel learning?